mipastgt/JFXToolsAndDemos/README.md

 #### Run

-There are two examples for AWTImage.
-The first one just does some drawing and demonstrates the update behaviour and the second one utilizes AWTImage to build a little JavaFX PDF viewer based on Apache PDFBox.
+There are three examples for AWTImage.
+The first one just does some drawing and demonstrates the update behaviour and the second and third one utilizes AWTImage to build a little JavaFX PDF viewer based on Apache PDFBox.

 From the top-level project directory call: